vuejs/docs/src/api/global-api.md

 ## nextTick

-Defer the callback to be executed after the next DOM update cycle.
+Defer the callback to be executed after the next DOM update cycle begin.
 Use it immediately after you’ve changed some data to wait for the DOM update.

 ```js
 import { createApp, nextTick } from 'vue'